matthew-wolf-n4mtt/qmk_firmware/keyboards/model_f_labs/f62/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

-## How do you access enter the boot loader?
+## How do you enter the boot loader?

 There are three ways to enter the boot loader.
 * **Command**: At the same time hold down both shift key and the B key.